DQC1 as an Open Quantum System: DQC1 the Tasaki-Crooks Fluctuation Theorem

-where $\text{tr}_{2}\{\cdot\}$ refers to tracing over the second d.o.f, meaning that the identity is a fixed point of this map and that this Choi state represents unital dynamics, as expected from the result of Section~\ref{sec:unitality_dqc1}.
+where $\text{tr}_{2}\{\cdot\}$ refers to tracing over the second d.o.f, meaning that the identity is a fixed point of this map and that this Choi state represents unital dynamics, corroborating the result of Section~\ref{sec:unitality_dqc1}.
 We now define the time-reversed channel for this process as

 which has a Choi state that is the complex conjugate of Eq.~\eqref{choi1} and as such is also unital giving

 where $\mathcal{P}(\Delta E_C)$ is an energy distribution obtained through the TPM across the forward or backwards channel, as indicated by the subscript, and $\Delta F$ is the free energy change in the isothermal process, following the presentation of~\cite{goold_modi_AVS}.